ipfs/community/projects/[Project Submission] Socio Dapp.md

 ## Project Description
 <!--Describe your project in a few sentences. -->
 SocioDapp is a decentralised social media platform which lets users support their favourite Content creators through crypto tipping and offers anyone to post and get support/donations from others.
 SocioDapp has another of subscription fee to get extra contnet.
-The main aim of this DApp is to help content creators get the full benefits of Monetization from their supporters without having any troubles that exist in traditional system like different region, currency conversion, funds transfer restrictions and so on.
+The main aim of this DApp is to help content creators get the full benefits of monetization from their supporters without having any troubles that exist in traditional system like different region, currency conversion, funds transfer restrictions and so on.

 ## Use of IPFS, Filecoin and Libp2p
 <!-- Describe how your project uses any or all of these technologies, and why. -->